 The worker involved will not return to radioactive work until authorized by the Radiation Safety Committee.
 The Radiation Safety Committee may impose additional requirements on the worker (e.g. additional training, more frequent dose monitoring, etc.).

-7.3.3 Action Levels - Surface Contamination
+7.3.2 Action Levels - Surface Contamination

-Guidance on cleaning surface contamination can be found in Section 9.7 and 9.8.
-Action levels for removable surface contamination are given in Figure 10.
-For isotopes commonly used in research these action levels are:
+Action levels for removable surface contamination are given in Table 7.1.
+For isotopes commonly used in research these are: